Favorite Hanukkah Books for Kids

-Rhyming text shares the story of how Judah and his army of Maccabees stood up to the Greek King Antiochus for the right to worship their own god.
-I’m not a huge fan of the rhyming but really do like the super-hero retelling and illustrations of the actual historical event that led to the Hanukkah holiday.
+The rhyming text shares the history of Hanukkah and how Judah and his army of Maccabees stood up to the Greek King Antiochus for the right to worship their own god.
+I’m not a huge fan of the rhyming but really do like the super-hero retelling and illustrations in this Hanukkah book for kids.

 Hershel and the Hanukkah Goblins by Eric A. Kimmel, illustrated by Trina Schart Hyman

 Not only do I love this classic story because it celebrates a Jewish folk hero and folklore (goblins) but it’s a great story that shows how intelligence can outwit tricky adversaries.
 Goblins have taken over the synagogue so Hershel determines to stop them so that the villagers can light the candles and celebrate Hanukkah.

 Hanukkah Bear by Eric A. Kimmel, illustrated by Mike Wohnoutka

 Bubba Brayna doesn’t see or hear very well so she doesn’t realize that her houseguest isn’t the rabbi.
 But readers know.
 Kids will crack up as they watch a bear enjoying Bubba Brayna’s delicious cooking, playing the dreidel game, and helping light the menorah.
 When the rabbi arrives later in the evening with other neighbors, they’ll figure out who the earlier, mysterious guest really was.

 Oskar and the Eight Blessings by Tany Simon and Richard Simon, illustrated by Mark Siegel